BioFilm on Pet Bowls – What it is and How to Clean

 There is no real way to avoid this accumulation.
 Unfortunately, our pet’s mouths just naturally excrete chemicals that create a perfect recipe for biofilm.
 However, using the proper dishes and/or a pet fountain can help you avoid the worst of it.

 When selecting a pet bowl, it’s best to avoid plastic.
 Plastic can create acne on your dogs and cats chins, which can become also become a health problem.
-Stainless steel or ceramic bowls are a much better option (and can help your pet avoid plastic-related chin acne).
+Opt for smooth, non-porous bowl materials like stainless steel or glass that are less prone to microscopic scratches and provide fewer opportunities for bacteria to cling.
+Stainless steel or ceramic bowls are also an excellent option (and can help your pet avoid plastic-related chin acne).
 For water bowls, it helps dramatically to use a pet fountain.

 Fountain-type bowls keep the water moving and filtered.
 For our pets, this is especially important.
 Not only do they improve water intake (pets love drinking out of moving water), they also help keep biofilm at bay.